Back in 2018 Jeff was a completely different company compared to what it is now.

 Our current focus is to continue testing contribution workflows and improve them through time, as well as continue expanding the design system through all our platforms.
 We’re currently unifying web and app processes and libraries, as well as building tools for all our products and platforms to share common foundations through design tokens.

 Creating a design system is a long, and sometimes difficult journey.
 But it pays off along the way.

 Keep in mind that every complex system was created from a smaller system, and trying to build a very complex system at once is going to be a failure without a doubt.
 So don’t hesitate to start with even a tiny version of what you expect to achieve, because at some point you’ll find yourself astonished by how far you came with a simple idea that started growing not long ago.

-Alicia Herrera is a frontend developer with a background in graphic design and illustration.
+Frontend developer with a background in graphic design and illustration.
 She enjoys the challenge of transforming a static design into something interactive and with a good user experience.
 Her work is currently focused on building Jeff’s design system.
 She loves exercising her green thumb, working on any artistic project and having a good chinwag